Neal S. Wolin: Clinton administration

 From 1993 to 1994, Wolin served as Deputy Legal Advisor to the National Security Council.

-In 1994, Wolin became an executive assistant to National Security Advisor Anthony Lake and Deputy National Security Advisor Sandy Berger.
+In 1994, Wolin became executive assistant to National Security Advisor Anthony Lake and Deputy National Security Advisor Sandy Berger.

 From 1995 to 1999, he served as the Deputy General Counsel of the Department of the Treasury, under Secretary Robert Rubin.
+For part of 1999, he also served as the department's Acting General Counsel.

 In November 1998, he was appointed to the President's Commission on Holocaust Assets in the United States.

 From September 15, 1999 to January 20, 2001, Wolin served as General Counsel of the U.S. Department of the Treasury, under Secretary Lawrence Summers.

 In January 2001, Secretary Summers presented Wolin the Alexander Hamilton Award, the highest honor awarded to a Treasury official.

-In early 2001, Wolin was also visiting fellow in economic studies at the Brookings Institution, and an adjunct assistant professor at the Kennedy School of Government at Harvard University.
+In early 2001, Wolin was also visiting fellow in economic studies at the Brookings Institution, and an adjunct assistant professor at Harvard Kennedy School at Harvard University.

 The Hartford

 In March 2001, Wolin joined The Hartford Financial Services Group as executive vice-president and general counsel, overseeing the company's legal and tax departments, government affairs, communications, and marketing functions.
-In 2007, he succeeded David K. Zwiener as president and COO of the company's property and casualty insurance subsidiaries.
+In 2007, he became president and COO of the company's property and casualty insurance subsidiaries.